How to Become a Profitable Amazon Seller

 One of the little-known (at least by the mainstream) parts of Amazon’s business is that it allows people to sell products on its site, which means you can take advantage of this brand name’s tremendous reach and influence.
 They’ve been offering this opportunity in “third party selling” since 2000.

 If you go this route, you’ll be in good company.
-About 50 percent of sales on Amazon are made through third-party sellers.
-Amazon shipped out more than two billion third-party items in 2016.
+Over 50 percent of sales on Amazon are made through third-party sellers.
+In its 2020 Small Business Impact report, Amazon revealed it shipped out more than 3.4 billion third-party items in just one year.
 So it’s plain to see that buyers do trust and buy from third parties.

 Even if you already have your own website and e-commerce store you may want to consider expanding your distribution into Amazon.
 You'll be able to reach more potential customers and increase sales of first-time customers who may be leery of shopping on a lesser known website.
 Once they purchase your product on Amazon and get to like your product and trust your brand you can move them into shopping through your own online store.